HomeGuidesAPI ReferenceChangelog

 The response will return a list of PG&E tariffs that have “EVA” in the tariffCode.

-You can learn more in our documentation on how to Account Tariffs and how to use the Searching and Sorting parameters.
+You can learn more in our documentation on Account Tariffs and how to use the Searching and Sorting parameters.

-Filtering out Tariffs that are closed to new enrollment
+Filter out tariffs that are closed to new enrollment

 Sometimes utilities retire tariff rate plans.
 We flag these with the date they were closed.
 If you are presenting a list of tariffs the customer could change to, you'll typically want to remove all closed tariffs.
-To do this pass in a date value in the openOn property, which will usually be the same date as you used for the effectiveOn property.
-Don't filter on this property if your use case is to select or choose the existing tariff a custom is on, as they might be grandfathered into a closed tariff.
+To do this, pass a date value in the openOn property, which will usually be the same date as the effectiveOn property.
+Don't filter on this property if your use case is to select the existing tariff a customer is on, as they might be grandfathered into a closed tariff.

 GET /rest/v1/accounts/pid/{providerAccountId}/tariffs?effectiveOn=2017-10-01&openOn=2017-10-01

-Occasionally you might want to present or retrieve a list of tariffs that include rates with a specific characteristic, such as ones that vary by Time of Use.
+Occasionally, you might want to present or retrieve a list of tariffs that include rates with a specific characteristic, such as rates that vary by Time of Use.
 We support the following explicit parameters that you can use to filter:

 NameTypeDescription

-hasNetMeteringBooleanReturn tariffs that have or do not have any net-metered tariff rates (Optional)
+hasNetMeteringBooleanReturn tariffs that have or do not have net-metered tariff rates.

-hasTimeOfUseRatesBooleanReturn tariffs which have or do not have any time-of-use rates (Optional)
+hasTimeOfUseRatesBooleanReturn tariffs that have or do not have time-of-use rates.

-hasTieredRatesBooleanReturn tariffs which have or do not have any tiered rates (Optional)
+hasTieredRatesBooleanReturn tariffs that have or do not have tiered rates.

-hasContractedRatesBooleanReturn tariffs which have or do not have any contracted rates (Optional)
+hasContractedRatesBooleanReturn tariffs that have or do not have contracted rates.